Before we compare Webull Vs Robinhood, we should talk a bit about investing in general.

 This, along with the 0 fee structure, made it an instant favorite among the younger crowd of investors.

-In fact, in 2015, an amazing 80% of their users were millennials, and the average user’s age was 26.
-While there aren’t any newer numbers to see if that trend holds, there’s no reason to think that anything’s changed.
+In fact, in 2015, an amazing 80% of Robinhood’s users were millennials, and the average user’s age was 26.
+While those numbers are a few years old, there’s no reason to think that anything’s changed.

 Robinhood still has 0 fees, an easy to use app, and has now added a website option as well.